-Learn more about the graduate research and teaching assistantships:
+Learn about our graduate research and teaching assistantships:

 Graduate assistantships are available in departments and Colleges across campus including our department.
 Every assistantship differs according to the funding source; some may be for one semester only, others may be extended beyond one semester.
 The hours of employment, the amount of tuition paid, and any additional stipend offered varies.
 You can apply for assistantships any time after you have been admitted to a program.
 Application information is provided to new students through our welcome ambassador program.

-Our department is pleased to offer graduate assistantships for master’s level students in Communication Sciences and Disorders.
+Our department is pleased to offer graduate assistantships for master’s level students.
 Recipients of research assistantships work closely with our faculty members for up to 20 hours per week, collaborating on research projects that frequently lead to presentations at professional meetings and publications.

 In addition to a waiver of tuition, research assistantships provide stipends up to $2,000 for master’s students.